 Keyera is subject to a range of laws, regulations and requirements imposed by various levels of government and regulatory bodies in the jurisdictions in which it operates.
-While these legal controls and regulations affect numerous aspects of Keyera's activities, including but not limited to, the operation of wells, pipelines and facilities, construction activities, transportation of dangerous goods, emergency response, operational safety and environmental procedures, Keyera does not believe that they impact its operations in a manner materially different from other comparable businesses operating in the same jurisdictions.
+While these legal controls and regulations affect numerous aspects of Keyera's activities, including but not limited to, emissions, the operation of wells, pipelines and facilities, construction activities, transportation of dangerous goods, emergency response, operational safety and environmental procedures, Keyera does not believe that they impact its operations in a manner materially different from other comparable businesses operating in the same jurisdictions.

-Because the majority of Keyera's operations and facilities are located in Alberta, the disclosure in this AIF focuses on the Alberta regulatory regime.
-However, Keyera also has operations and carries on business in other jurisdictions.
-For example, the Hull Terminal is located in Hull, Texas, and Keyera ships products to customers across North America.
-Each of these jurisdictions has its own regulatory and environmental regimes.
+As the majority of Keyera's operations and facilities are located in Alberta, disclosure in this AIF generally focuses on the Alberta regulatory regime.
+Keyera also has operations and carries on business in other jurisdictions including Texas (Hull Terminal) and Oklahoma (Oklahoma Liquids Terminal and Wildhorse Terminal).
+Keyera also ships products to customers across North America.
+Each of these jurisdictions has its own regulatory and environmental regimes to which Keyera is subject.